EzrHira/Code-for-you-to-Copy-n-Paste/README.md

 All this stuff is NOT COPYRIGHTED, you can do whatever you want with it.
-This is for all the bro's who are too lazy to actually code but want a sick looking website, or you could use this for a wallpaper i guess too; either way I dont really care so have fun.
+This is for all the bros who are too lazy to actually code but want a sick looking website, or you could use this for a wallpaper i guess too; either way I dont really care so have fun.